yanuar-nc/yii2-cms-adminlte/README.md

 ## Getting Started

-To running this project we have any several you need to know, so that you feel joy.
+To running this project we have any somethings you need to know, so that you feel joy.

 ### 1. Git
 Git just a piece to ease installation of this project.
 Check this page [https://git-scm.com](https://git-scm.com "GIT ")